ptournoux/zephyr-app-nfc08a1/README.md

 ## Add a st,st25r SPI to your device configuration

+If you do not use a `nucleo_l073rz` board, you may need to configure your device tree/overlay so that the `st,st25,` module can find the SPI/I2C configuration on your board.

 To use, after incorporating the module into your build, add an `st,st25r` compatible SPI or I2C configuration to your device tree